GloriaGio/vqa-stm32mp2/README.md

 ## 1. Introduction

 This repository provides a hands-on tutorial, on how to design and train **Visual Question Answering (VQA)** models for **resource-constrained edge devices**, specifically the **STM32MP2 platform**.
 The code is written in **Python** and the models are implemented in **Keras**.
-By following this tutorial, you will obtain a fully trained VQA model that is optimized for the STM32MP2 platform and can leverage its NPU for efficient inference.
+By following this tutorial, you will obtain fully trained VQA models that are optimized for the STM32MP2 platform and can leverage its NPU for efficient inference.

 The workflow includes: